bengler/hermes/README.md

 It can be configured to send whatever - with various providers.

-Messages are stored as restricted Grove posts, only available for a god session on that realm.
+Messages are stored as restricted Grove posts (post.hermes_message), and is only available for a god session on that realm.

 ## Configuration